insists upon an ongoing commitment from all employees

 company, and the disposal company level.

-In recent years Turkey has made significant steps towards harmonizing its
+Since early 2000 Turkey has made significant steps towards harmonizing its

 legislation with relevant EC Directives towards Turkey's preparations for EU membership.